You know, between things like looking the other way in regards to education (I'm

 can tease them until they give up and become whatever kind of cell we

 No problem: science is all about experimenting, observing, and learning.
-And even

 though a significant amount (possibly all) of the limited embryonic stem cell lines were contaminated in this way,